rifaibassel/OctoFarm-Documentation/src/installation/install-windows.md

 # Windows (10/11)

 ::: warning
 I actively develop on Windows 10 so that will always be tested.
 Windows 11 should be fine but I do not personally test these version!
-8.1 might even work, depends if V14 of Nodejs still supports it.
+8.1 might even work.

+Windows 7 was EOL a while ago, and NodeJS dropped support for it, so it's impossible for me to support that too.
 :::

 ::: danger